James-Mattei/RE-Tool-Usability-Artifacts/README.md

 docker run jam580/retools

 The r script will execute and the relevant outputs will be shown with a numbered delineation at the start of the line.

+When running the script there will repeatedly be the following line in the output:

+`summarise()` has grouped output by 'Dynamic'.
+You can override using the `.groups` argument.

+This is a default prompt stating the summarise command has used the 'Dynamic' parameter to organize the output.
+This default parameter is the intended result and does not have any negative impact on our analysis.